-The constitution and the law prohibit such actions, and there were no reports that the government failed to respect these prohibitions.
-Cybercrime agents within the Ministry of Interior regularly monitored publicly accessible social media sites and sought information about owners of accounts, although foreign-owned social media companies denied most requests for information.
+The constitution and the law prohibit such actions, and the government respected these prohibitions.
+Cybercrime agents within the Ministry of Interior, however, regularly monitored publicly accessible social media sites and sought information about owners of accounts, although foreign-owned social media companies denied most requests for information.